-Enjoy free overnight shipping when you purchase from us.
-Enjoy free overnight shipping when you purchase from us.
-Shipping of a stock or a custom piece (all stones supplied by us) is free of charge, courtesy of Leon Mege.
+Enjoy free overnight shipping, when you purchase a stock piece, or a custom piece complete with all stones, courtesy of Leon Mege.

 The shipping rate is not guaranteed, it is an estimate, subject to change by the carrier without notice.